Gender equality and sustainable development

 Gender equality is intrinsically linked to sustainable development: women represent half the world’s population, yet face systemic deprivations relative to men in all societies.

 In Europe and Central Asia, inequalities persist between women and men in access to decent work and income.
-On average, across the region, 45 percent of women are employed or looking for work compared to 70 percent of men.
-In addition, women face multiple challenges as they try to advance their careers, while their earnings are only about 68 percent of men’s.
-They also carry a disproportionate burden of unpaid childcare and domestic work - 2.5 times more than men’s.
-In addition, women entrepreneurs encounter more difficulties than men in accessing the finances, credit, skills, technology and networks they need to be successful.
+Women perform more than twice as much unpaid care and domestic work as men, reducing their ability to work for income.
+On average, the gender gap in labour force participation in 17 percent in the region.
+Women face multiple challenges as they try to advance their careers, while women earn on average 30 percent less than men.
+In addition, women entrepreneurs encounter more difficulties than men in accessing the finance, credit, skills, technology and networks they need to be successful in employment.

 - Implementing programmes aimed at creating jobs for women and men;

-- Advocating for national development strategies that empower women economically;
+- Advocating for national legal frameworks and development strategies for women’s economic empowerment;

 - Providing women-led enterprises with grants, business development and mentoring support;

-- Supporting research on public policy initiatives to promote decent work and gender equality;
+- Supporting research on public policy initiatives to promote gender equality in decent work;

 - Proposing measures and policies that promote gender equality in the green economy.